alicegodden/fishpi/README.md

 Created by Dr. Alice M. Godden & Dr. Benjamin Rix, 2024

-# Description:
+# FishPi: A Powerful Tool for piRNA Analysis
-FishPi is a Python-based piRNA sequence analysis tool designed to identify complementary transposable element (TE) sequences in a given piRNA sequence or fasta file of piRNAs.
-This project combines the power of various Python libraries, including tkinter for the graphic user interface, matplotlib for data visualization, and PIL (Pillow) for image rendering.
-All results and plots can be exported for downstream analyses and publication in hi-resolution.
+FishPi is a cutting-edge, Python-powered solution for piRNA sequence analysis, designed to swiftly identify complementary transposable element (TE) sequences from individual piRNA sequences or entire fasta files.
+Featuring an intuitive graphical user interface built with tkinter, vivid data visualizations through matplotlib, and high-quality image rendering with Pillow, FishPi makes complex genomic analysis accessible and visually compelling.
+Export your results and high-resolution plots effortlessly, making FishPi ideal for downstream analysis and publication-ready outputs.

 # Performance Benchmark and System Requirements
 FishPi was benchmarked using GitHub Actions for continuous integration, ensuring reliable performance across different environments.
 The entire database of piRNA sequences from piRNADB (5000+ piRNA sequences) was tested, requiring less than 3 GB of memory and taking 1-2 minutes to generate plots and outputs on a standard machine.
 FishPi was developed using Python v3.11.
 For full requirements, see requirements.txt.

 # Features:

-Analyze piRNA sequences for complementary TE matches.
+- Comprehensive piRNA Analysis: Analyze piRNA sequences to identify complementary transposable element (TE) matches from TE reference sequences.
-Can customize piRNA seed region length and add mismatches to this seed region.
-Also can search for reverse complement of seed region.
-Classify TE types based on keywords.
+- Customizable Seed Region Parameters: Define the length of the piRNA seed region, introduce mismatches for increased flexibility, and optionally search for reverse complement matches.
+TE Classification:
+- Automatically classify TE types based on comprehensive keyword matching to assign each TE to categories like DNA, LTR, LINE, SINE, RC, and Satellite.
+Data Visualization:
-Generate a bar chart showing complementary TE counts by type.
+- Generate bar charts to visualize complementary TE counts by type, providing immediate insights into sequence relationships.
+Export Functionality:
-Export the list of complementary TE sequences to a CSV file.
+- Export the list of complementary TE sequences, complete with details, to a CSV file for further analysis.
-Export the bar chart as an image file.
+- Export generated bar charts as high-resolution image files for reports, presentations, and publication purposes.

 # Input file preparation:
-User may have piRNA sequences for their given species, if not we recommend the following databases:
+Users may have piRNA sequences for their given species, if not we recommend the following databases:

 SmallRNAGroup's databse of species piRNAs and piRNA clusters is linked [here](https://www.smallrnagroup.uni-mainz.de/piRNAclusterDB/)